floydhub/floydhub.github.io/_posts/2019-01-29-instagram-street-art.md

 ---
-layout: "post"
+author: Leonard Bogdonoff
-title: "On Building an Instagram Street Art Dataset and Detection Model"
+date: 2019-01-29 20:59:04 +0000
-date: "2019-01-29 20:59:04 +0000"
+excerpt: 'Build your own deep learning dataset and detection model using public Instagram photos of #streetart.'
-slug: "instagram-street-art"
+feature_image: /assets/images/hero/instagram-street-art-hero.png
-author: "Leonard Bogdonoff"
+layout: post
-excerpt: "Build your own deep learning dataset and detection model using public Instagram photos of #streetart."
+slug: instagram-street-art
-feature_image: "__GHOST_URL__/content/images/2019/01/cover.png"
+tags: '[]'
-tags: "[]"
+title: On Building an Instagram Street Art Dataset and Detection Model
 ---

 What if you could pump all of the Instagram photos of Banksy's artwork into a program that could pinpoint where the next one's likely to be?